Landlord-Tenant Lawyer Trenton

 Non-Payment of Rent in New Jersey

-One of the most difficult issues a landlord may face is the Eviction of a Tenant.
+One of the most difficult matters a landlord may face is the Eviction of a Tenant.
 Most New Jersey tenants are protected by the Anti-Eviction Act, which provides 18 specific causes for which a tenant may be evicted.
 The most common reason for eviction falls within the causes enumerated by the Act: non-payment of rent.

-Unlike in Philadelphia, a landlord in New Jersey is protected, and will not be forced to wait to collect or to take installment payments from delinquent tenants.
+Unlike across the bridge in Philadelphia, a landlord in New Jersey is protected, and will not be forced to wait to collect or to take installment payments from delinquent tenants.
 The landlord has the ability to file for a Judgement of Possession if the tenant owes and either needs more time to make payments or refuses to pay money owed.
 The lawyers at The Law Offices of Greg Prosmushkin, P.C. will help you to secure a Judgement of Possession, and seek a court order for a Warrant of Removal to have the tenant locked out of the property.
 We will continue to work with you throughout the process to ensure that your goals are met.

-Notice Actions in New Jersey
+Notice Actions in Trenton

 - Breach of landlord rules